lufinkey/react-native-events/README.md

 ...
 ```

-Then you must make your native module conform to `RNEventConformer` like so:
+Then make your native module conform to `RNEventConformer` like so:

 ```java
 package com.reactlibrary.mynativemodule;